PeopleAdmin/object_momma/README.md

  * Josh Flanagan (jflanagan on github)
  * Theo Mills

-And, of course, I read about the ObjectMother pattern that I ruined^H^H^H^Himplemented from:
+And, of course, I read about the ObjectMother pattern that I ~~ruined~~ implemented from:

  * Martin Fowler